What is the Singularity?

 The key idea underlying the impending Singularity is that the pace of change of our human-created technology is accelerating and its powers are expanding at an exponential pace.

-The nature of that “irreversible transformation” is clarified in the subtitle of the book: When Humans Transcend Biology.
+The presumed nature of that “irreversible transformation” is clarified in the subtitle of Kurzweil’s book: When Humans Transcend Biology.
 We humans will no longer be primarily biological, aided by technology.
 After that singularity, we’ll be primarily technological, with, perhaps, some biological aspects.

-A third usage of “the Singularity” foresees a different kind of transformation.
+A third usage of the term “the Singularity” foresees a transformation with a different kind of emphasis.
 Rather than humans being the most intelligent creatures on the planet, we’ll fall into second place behind superintelligent AIs.
 Just as the fate of species such as gorillas and dolphins currently depends on actions by humans, the fate of humans, after the Singularity, will depend on actions by AIs.

-Such a takeover was foreseen as long ago as 1951 by pioneering computer scientist Alan Turing:
+Such a takeover was foreseen as long ago as 1951 by groundbreaking computer scientist Alan Turing:

 My contention is that machines can be constructed which will simulate the behaviour of the human mind very closely…